 The Center for Counseling and Psychological Services is pleased to continue the Show You Care campaign.
 The campaign is designed to encourage Penn State students to reach out to each other, offer support and refer their roommates or friends for psychological services when these are needed.

 Online Resources for Relaxation

 It's important to take care of yourself.
 There are a number of valuable online resources that you can use for relaxation and stress reduction.

-Learn how stress impacts your health and life, as well as some self-help strategies for managing it through the PSU Student Affairs EDGE online workshop (requires a PSU log-in).
+Learn how stress impacts your health and life, as well as some self-help strategies for managing it through the PSU Student Affairs EDGE online workshop.
 Check out other stress management resources available, including a guided program called Stress Recess.
 There are also a number of relaxation, visualization, and mindfulness resources at the Mind Body Spa.
 You can also download mindfulness meditations here.
 If winter has got you down and you need an upbeat song to listen to, check this out.

 Sexual Assault and Relationship Violence Hotline

 A hotline has been established for victims and observers of sexual assault and relationship violence.
 Trained counselors on the hotline will help students access appropriate resources.
 Penn State students from any campus can call 1-800-550-7575 (TTY 866-714-7177) to access the 24 hour a day, seven day a week hotline.